dwalend/blog/_posts/2014-10-02-Semirings.md

         //put everything back together
         labels.zipWithIndex.map(x => (source.value,initialGraph.node(x._2),x._1)).filter(x => x._3 != support.semiring.O)
       }

+## Specific Types (Semirings in this Case) Make the Algorithms More Powerful Without Risking Correctness

 Creating new semirings, like this one for finding the most probable path, is easy and kinda fun: